Taming-the-BEAST/SCOTTI-Tutorial/README.md

 ### Python

 Python ([https://www.python.org](https://www.python.org)) is an interpreted programming language that is often used to write scripts for processing text files.
 We will use two Python scripts during the tutorial.
 Both scripts should work with Python 2.7.x and Python 3.x.
-There is also a third, optional, script that makes use of the `graph-tool` package to produce a nicer figure.
+There is also a third, optional, script that makes use of the `graph-tool` package to produce a better looking figure.

 Python should already be installed on most Mac OS X or Linux systems.